JMousqueton/OpenCTI-Docker/README.md

  4) ``docker-compose up -d``

 Note:

-- TO only update OpenCTI version, you can remplace step 1 & 2 by edition the first line of .env
+- To only update OpenCTI version, you can replace step 1 & 2 by editing the first line of .env with the targeted version.

 ## References